How you can take the The Brave Approach to Writing a Joint Business Plan – JBP – with a UK Supermarket:

 Action: Propose a simple dashboard that is to be published every 2 weeks, for the group to approve.

 5. Reviewing the Joint Business Plan Quarterly Together

 A smaller team is the brave move.
-This is because during the landing of Category Management and ECR in the 90s, the supermarket team and the supplier team would be around 12 people each and whilst this was more a demonstration of collaboration and ‘equalling the fight’ than anything else, progress was slow.
+This is because, during the landing of Category Management and ECR in the 90s, the supermarket team and the supplier team would be around 12 people each.
+Whilst this was more a demonstration of collaboration and ‘equalling the fight’ than anything else, progress was slow.
 Nowadays a smaller team can achieve more if they accept that their accountability is to get the information, persuade the other departments, and basically make progress, not being able to cite every other department in their company as the reason for not achieving the required progress.

 A smaller team should meet every quarter with the only point on the agenda to discuss the joint business plan.
 These dates need to be diarised for the full 18 months.
-Again, scope is important because the temptation will be discuss the other 100 issues that need addressing, but bravely accepting that the joint business plan, if delivered, will achieve everyone’s goals, then this is the only topic of discussion.
+Again, the scope is important because the temptation will be to discuss the other 100 issues that need addressing.
+But bravely accepting that the joint business plan, if delivered, will achieve everyone’s goals, then this is the only topic of discussion.

 Beginning with a refresh of what the joint business plan looks like, the agenda should look like this:

 - Ways of Working – Have these been adhered to?
 What else needs to be done?

 - Discuss the usefulness of the dashboard, not being tempted to make it too onerous.